|Elliott Sound Products||Intermodulation Distortion|

 Right where the sum frequency should be (2.1kHz), there is ... nothing.
 Zip.
 Bugger all.
 So, symmetrical distortion not only eliminates the difference frequency, but there is no sum frequency either.
 Everyone keeps saying that intermodulation distortion creates sum and difference frequencies, but it only does so when either the non-linear circuit or the input waveform is asymmetrical!

-This is counter-intuitive and unexpected, especially since the harmonic distortion levels are quite similar (12.85% symmetrical vs 12.67% asymmetrical).
+The apparent reduction of 'clutter' is counter-intuitive and unexpected, especially since the harmonic distortion levels are quite similar (12.85% symmetrical vs 12.67% asymmetrical).
 It is likely that all non-linear circuits will show similar performance, at all levels.
 I also simulated a simple one-transistor amplifier and got very similar results (asymmetrical of course), with less than 1% THD, the sum and difference frequencies are very prominent as expected.
 It is probable that many people have seen the effects described when looking at FFT measurements of audio frequency (and radio frequency) signals, but have not realised the implications.